isomerpages/nlb-biblioasia/_oct-2010/Physical Education and Sports in Singapore Schools (Part II): Developing National Sports Talents.md

 title: "Physical Education and Sports in Singapore Schools (Part II): Developing National Sports Talents"
 permalink: /vol-6/issue-3/oct-2010/singapore-physical-education-sports/
-description: "Librarian Wee Tong Bao traces the journeys that schools embarked upon to re-establish inter-school sporting events after World War II, and comments on the initial forays into the international sporting arena. "
+description: Librarian Wee Tong Bao traces the journeys that schools embarked upon to re-establish inter-school sporting events after World War II, and comments on the initial forays into the international sporting arena.
 ---
 #### Librarian&nbsp;_Wee Tong Bao_&nbsp;traces the journeys that schools embarked upon to re-establish inter-school sporting events after World War II, and comments on the initial forays into the international sporting arena.